dusk-network/rusk/consensus/README.md

 ## Consensus crate
 A full implementation of SA mechanism.

 # Implementation details
-SA is driven by two main tokio-rs tasks - Main Loop and Agreement Loop.
-Each of them has its own inbound and outbound message queues/channels to exchange messages with external components.
-SA protocol parameters are defined in `/src/config.rs`.
+The implementation of *SA* consists of two main `tokio-rs` tasks, the `Main_Loop` and `Agreement_Loop`, which communicate with external components through message queues/channels.
+The protocol parameters for *SA* are located in `src/config.rs`.

-- `Main_Loop` uses `Operations trait` to execute Contract Storage calls and `Database trait` to store and retrieve candidate blocks.
-It is mainly responsible to execute Selection, 1st Reduction and 2nd Reduction steps in a row and eventually produce/broadcast an **Agreement Message**.
-Inbound queue for Main_Loop can contain messages of either **NewBlock** or **Reduction** type.
+- The `Main_Loop` is responsible for executing contract storage calls using the `Operations` trait and storing and retrieving candidate blocks using the `Database` trait.
+It performs the selection, first reduction, and second reduction steps[^4] in sequence and ultimately produces and broadcasts an `Agreement Message`.
+The inbound queue for the `Main_Loop` can contain either **NewBlock** or **Reduction** type messages.

-- `Agreement_Loop` uses `Database trait` to retrieve a candidate block when a winner hash is selected.
-It is mainly responsible to verify and accumulate **Agreement messages** from different Consensus iterations and process **Aggregated Agreement message**.
-Inbound queue for Agreement_Loop can contain messages of either **Agreement** or **AggrAgreement** type.
-Agreement messages are verified and accumulated concurrently by a pool of workers/verifiers - again tokio-rs tasks.
+- The `Agreement_Loop` retrieves a candidate block using the `Database` trait when a winner hash is selected.
+It is responsible for verifying and accumulating **Agreement** messages from different consensus iterations and processing the **Aggregated Agreement** message.
+The inbound queue for the `Agreement_Loop` can contain either **Agreement** or **Aggregated Agreement** type messages.
+The messages are concurrently verified and accumulated by a pool of worker tasks in `tokio-rs`.

  ![Screenshot](node.png)

 ## How to use (example code)
 ```rust